 “Hey, Joe!”
 Where you going with that gun in your hand?

 “Hey Joe” is a popular song that became a rock standard in the 1960s.
 Authorship has been disputed, but the first recording of it seems to have been in 1965 by The Leaves, an L.A. garage band.
 The best-known version is the 1966 debut single from The Jimi Hendrix Experience.
-On May 1, 2012, a Guinness world record was set in Wroclaw, Poland, when 7,273 guitarists played “Hey Joe” simultaneously.
+In 2016, a Guinness world record was set in Wroclaw, Poland, when 7,356 guitarists played “Hey Joe” simultaneously.
 Sample lyrics: “Hey Joe, where you going with that gun in your hand/Hey Joe, I said where you going with that gun in your hand/I’m going down to shoot my old lady/You know, I caught her messin’ ‘round with another man.”